donkirkby/live-py-plugin/CONTRIBUTING.md

 recommended to open a second Emacs frame for the Messages buffer by typing `C-x 5 2` in the Messages buffer.

-Run the commands listed in `.travis.yml` in the section "script:" manually to check for compiler warnings and test regressions.
+Run the commands listed in `.github/workflows/python-package.yml` in the section "Test with Emacs" manually to check for compiler warnings and test regressions.

 ## Sublime Text Development